Ashish-max09/Empower-kind/README.md

 Through this project, we combined technical skills and social responsibility to create a solution that empowers specially-abled children and strengthens NGO support systems.

-For better understanding refer to this ppt:-
+For better understanding refer to the ppt.